 Of course, gut feelings are subjective and not always the best source of insights for developing an action plan.
 Whether your internal culture is noticeably skewed or it’s simply time for a routine check-up, collecting employee engagement measurements starts you off on the path of improvements.
 Much like Voice of the Customer surveys, employee assessments help identify the key drivers that motivate employees to bring their best effort to work.

 Jeff Dahms is Vice President of Research & Development at Customer Service Profiles.
-Jeff has over 12 years of experience managing and consulting to data for both internal and external clients, and has extensive experience in helping Executives focus on key indicators in order to achieve maximum results.
-At CSP, Jeff is responsible for executing all phases of the customer service measurement process, including designing surveys, analyzing data, identifying trends, and helping clients implement changes.
+Jeff has over 12 years of experience managing and consulting to data for both internal and external clients and has extensive experience in helping Executives focus on key indicators in order to achieve maximum results.

 Read Shep’s latest Forbes Article: The State Of The Customer Experience 2016